UFC Fight Night: Brown vs Silva: Predictions & Analysis

 A few statistical edges stand out.
 Salas throws significantly more leather — a 1.9 sig. strike per minute gap.
 Salas is far more active with takedowns, averaging 3.1 more per 15 minutes.
 Salas has tighter striking defense, making opponents miss more often.

 The Pick: Justin Salas over Ben Wall.
-We're leaning Salas here at 66%, a solid but not overwhelming edge.
+The model is firm on this one: Salas at 76%.

 Albert Tumenov vs Anthony Lapsley